-From its origin the posterior cerebral artery curves laterally receiving the posterior communicating artery.
-Then the posterior cerebral artery passes posteriorly around the cerebral peduncle of the midbrain to reach the tentorial cerebral surface, where it supplies the temporal and occipital lobes.
+From its origin, the posterior cerebral artery curves laterally receiving the posterior communicating artery.
+Then the vessel passes posteriorly around the cerebral peduncle of the midbrain to reach the tentorial cerebral surface, where it supplies the temporal and occipital lobes.

 The PCA has cortical and central branches.

 The cortical branches of the posterior cerebral artery include the following:

 - temporal branches,

 The temporal branches of the posterior cerebral artery supply the uncus, parahippocampal, medial and lateral occipitotemporal gyri.

 The occipital branches supply the cuneus, lingual gyrus, and posterolateral surface of the occipital lobe.

 And the parieto-occipital branches supply the cuneus and precuneus.

 The central branches of the PCA include the following: